 - They don’t have the nicest sounding pop off the club.

 - They’re still almost 3 bucks per ball.

-This is my favorite Titleist golf ball for the average golfer and it is fairly similar to the Project (a) in that it’s low spinning off the tee but it wasn’t quite as good around the green (in my experience).
+This is my favorite Titleist golf ball for the average golfer and it is fairly similar to Soft Response in that it’s low spinning off the tee but it wasn’t quite as good around the green (in my experience).

 I didn’t find them to be the longest or straightest off the tee but I did like them more than the Taylormade on the green.

-They are under 2 bucks per ball and that’s another reason I’d give them a thumbs up.
+They are around 2 bucks per ball and that’s another reason I’d give them a thumbs up.